Reproductive & Sexual Health Research

 Course content

-This programme is recognised by the ESRC as providing high quality research training and a small number of ESRC scholarships (including 1+3 scholarships) are available to UK or EU residents.
+This programme is recognised by the ESRC as providing high quality research training and a small number of ESRC scholarships are available to UK or EU residents.
 These are advertised each year with the LSHTM scholarships information.

-- demonstrate advanced knowledge and understanding of evidence-based approaches to research of reproductive and sexual health issues
+• Discover evidence-based approaches to researching reproductive and sexual health issues

-- critically assess and apply these research approaches to inform development, health and social welfare programmes
+• Learn how to apply research approaches to inform development, health and social welfare programmes

 Information for international students